TimJDFletcher/dockerfiles/samba-timemachine/README.md

   * Backup directory ownership config
   * User configuration, maybe bake the user into the container but how to support UID/GID mapping?
   * Maybe just a hard set UID/GID ?
-* Move away from serverspec tests or figure out how to update things as the testing tools are brittle